 The middle voice in Greek is usually quite tricky and subtle to translate into English, often requiring different words from either the active or passive voice.
 For example, the Greek archo means “to rule,” with the passive (archomai) meaning, “to be ruled.”
 But the middle voice (also archomai) is usually translated “to begin.”
 The difficulty of the middle voice, as described in my Greek grammar book (New Testament Greek for Beginners, by J. Gresham Machen [Toronto: Macmillan, 1923], p.
 57) is this: “The middle voice represents the subject as acting in some way that concerns itself, or as acting upon something that belongs to itself.”
 So in the English it often takes a reflexive pronoun.

 I have a proposal for translating biazetai in Matt.
 11:12 in the middle voice: “the kingdom of heaven chooses to suffer violence.”
 Does the intentional choice of suffering violence help to capture somewhat of a reflexive character?
 In any case, what I’m proposing here is what Walter Wink refers to as “Jesus’ Third Way.”
-Jesus never chooses to inflict violence, and his suffering it isn’t truly passive.
+Jesus never chooses to inflict violence, and his suffering violence isn’t truly passive.
 Rather, Jesus chooses a third way of responding to violence in between fight and flight.
 He suffers violence as an intentional choice.
 Perhaps, he is claiming this third way for the kingdom of heaven in Matthew’s Gospel through using the middle voice of biazetai.
-More below.